 I tend to eat my stress, do you?
 Some smoke.
-Some drink or gnaw fingernails (like I did before I started drinking Limu Original & Products) Some game.
+Some drink or gnaw fingernails like I do (now I wear fake nails to control it) Some game.
 Some exercise obsessively, which is hard for me to imagine.
 I mean, who wants to do that??

 Others, like my dear husband, just don’t stress out much–or show it.
 And he doesn’t even internalize it, as in with ulcers and stuff…he is just a

 Chill Guy.
 Clearly not an ENFP personality type.
 More like an ESFJ or an ISFP, I dunno.
 Being an ENFP gives me a short attention span, what?
 A fairy…a dog sleeping…

 Wish I could become like that Chill Type, but I’m can’t.
 I also once was slender; now not so much (and no, you don’t get a pic of the “current” me)

 Writing and the sedentary life that accompanies it, along with a chronic pain & fatigue condition, do not help me achieve my necessary weight goals.
 BUT I must overcome!

 Neither does a loooong visit from stress-inducing family members, God love ’em (and so do I, it’s just a long story

 you do not want to read).
 But I must overcome!

 Blogging is once again my warm-up-to-fiction today.
 I joined Jerry Jenkins’ Guild a couple of months ago and set goals for the first time in my writing life!
 And I am as of yesterday almost 6K behind the word-count goal I set.
 Possibly more…but who’s counting?
 AAAAAAAAH.